 Your shopping cart is empty!

-In the UK, CBD companies are not allowed to sell CBD products designed specifically for Pets.
-However, under the regulations of the VMD (Vetinary Medicines Directorate), vets are allowed to prescribe "human" CBD products to animals?
+CBD for Pets in the UK is a strange one.
+CBD companies are not allowed to sell CBD products designed specifically for Pets, however, under the regulations of the VMD (Vetinary Medicines Directorate), vets are allowed to prescribe "human" CBD products to animals?
 These are normally off the shelf, non-prescription CBD oils to add to a pet's food.

 Obviously the vet would recommend how much to give the animal based on the size of the animal.
 They also recommend using THC free products as THC can have adverse effects on cats and dogs.
 Dogs and cats are extremely sensitive to THC and can suffer from what vets describe as “marijuana poisoning".

-For this reason, "Broad Spectrum" type oils are used as they contain zero THC.
+For this reason, "Broad Spectrum" and "Isolate" type oils are used as they contain zero THC.

 We are even allowed to add pictures of animals to our product labels but not allowed to label the products "for Pets".
 We do not do this to avoid any confusion but many companies actually do.
 Even though these products are just normal CBD oils etc designed for human consumption.